-Step #2: Remove the contact gear:
+Step #2 - Removal of the "contact" gear:

-- A. Insert the 1" wooden dowel into the gearless end of the drum. - B. Tap the dowel with a hammer until the gear comes loose.
+A. Insert the 1" wooden dowel into the gearless end of the drum.

+B. Tap the dowel with a hammer until the gear comes loose.
-Step #3: Remove any old adhesive from the gears; straighten out any damage done to the contact gears' metal contacts:

-A. Removing the adhesive can be done with a small sharp common screwdriver.
+Step #3 - Remove any old adhesive from the gears, straighten out any damage done to the contact gears' metal contacts: Removing the adhesive can be done with a small sharp common screwdriver.
 The glue comes off easily.

-Step #4: Install the gears on the new replacement drum:
+Step #4 - Install the gears on the new replacement drum:

-- A. Inspect the metal contacts on the contact gear.
-Make sure that the contacts will make proper contact with the inside of the OPC drum. - B. Locate the side of the drum on which you are going to place the contact gear.
+A. Inspect the metal contacts on the contact gear.
+Make sure that the contacts will make proper contact with the inside of the OPC drum.

+B. Locate the side of the drum on which you are going to place the contact gear.
 On some OPC drums, this is critical.
-See individual instructions for more information. - C. Lightly sand the INSIDE of the OPC where the metal parts of the contact gear will meet.
-This will insure a good electrical contact. - D. Dry-fit the contact gear in the OPC drum and check for a good contact with an Ohmmeter.
+See individual instructions for more information.

+C. Lightly sand the INSIDE of the OPC where the metal parts of the contact gear will meet.
+This will insure a good electrical contact.

+D. "Dry fit" the contact gear in the OPC drum and check for a good contact with an Ohmmeter.
 The reading should be a direct short, or no more than 1 or 2 Ohms.

 NOTE: When checking the contact, place one lead on the drum axle contact and the other on the edge of the drum.
 This way, you will not have to pierce the coating that is on the OPC surface.
-A retail electronics store, such as Radio Shack, carries cheap Ohmmeters for less than \$10.00 USD, and a sales person would normally be glad to show you how to use it.
+A Radio Shack store carries inexpensive Ohmmeters for less than \$10.00 USD, and the sales people would normally be glad to show you how to use it.

-- E. Using the super glue, place a few (3-4) small drops of glue strategically around the inside edge of the OPC drum.
-Make sure you leave a blank area for the metal contacts! - F. Insert the contact gear. - G. Check for continuity again with the Ohmmeter. - H. Repeat steps E and F for the drive gear.
+E. Using the super glue, place a few (3-4) small drops of glue strategically around the inside edge of the OPC drum.
+Make sure you leave a blank area for the metal contacts!

+F. Insert the contact gear.

+- G. Check for continuity again with the Ohmmeter. - H. Repeat steps E and F for the drive gear.